Not as We: Background and release

 "Not as We" is a fruit of a collaboration between Morissette and the songwriter Guy Sigsworth in 2007.
-The pair had worked on thirteen songs for the album, as of October 2007, with other eight more being in the process of writing.
+The pair had worked on 13 songs for the album, as of October 2007, with other eight more being in the process of writing.
 In April of the same year, Morissette debuted the song at Tom Morello's L.A.'s Hotel Cafe concert.
 About the collaboration, Sigsworth revealed: "She's a dream to work with - she's totally into my sound world.
 If I make a noise that makes me feel a certain way, I know it's going to make her feel that way too.
 I wrote twenty-five songs with her. [...]
 She can write a song so quickly.
 It's truly amazing."

-After its premature premiere a year later, "Not as We" was finally released in its parent album, Flavors of Entanglement, on May 30, 2008.
+After its premature premiere a year later, "Not as We" was finally released on its parent album, Flavors of Entanglement, on May 30, 2008.
 Eventually, the song was commissioned to be released as the second single from the album in North America, while the song "In Praise of the Vulnerable Man" was released as the second single in Europe.
 Its announcement occurred during the Jay Leno Show and afterwards on Morissette's official website.
 The single's EP was released on December 2, 2008, featuring six remixes and a radio edit of the song.